RightToPrivacy/mactrack/README.md

 - check mact, mactrack variables/change wlan0 if that is not your card name
 - to enable location search prompt add API code from wigle acct (see comments in mactrack)
 - run install.sh
-That's it. *** This will get updated/streamlined, wanted to upload basic functionality first. ***
+- Now you have a mactrack icon you can click on anytime to start That's it. *** This will get updated/streamlined, wanted to upload basic functionality first. ***

 You can call mactrack as a command: sudo mactrack